United Airlines at ORD — Chicago O'Hare

 United mainline flights operate from Terminal 1 (Concourses B and C).
 United Express regional flights use Terminal 2 (Concourses E and F).
 Both terminals have United Club lounges and are connected airside via the underground tunnel.

-Approximately 750 daily departures, making ORD United's busiest hub by flight volume — ahead of Denver (DEN) and Houston (IAH).
+Up to ~750 daily departures at summer peak (annual average closer to ~686/day), making ORD United's busiest hub by flight volume — ahead of Denver (DEN) and Houston (IAH).
+FAA peak-season caps trimmed roughly 9,000 departures (~7.6%) from United's summer 2026 O'Hare schedule.